 A custom designed ticket can make an event even more special.
 Check out these awesome examples to inspire you...

 For many people, a ticket is merely something that allows them entry to an event.
 But for others it's so much more.
-People keep tickets for many different reasons; as a reminder of a favourite concert, a winning game or simply because they had a great time.
+People keep tickets for many different reasons; as a reminder of a favourite concert, a winning game, or to become part of the collage maker's art.

 The art of ticket design is a challenge for any creative; the aim being to heighten people's excitement towards the event, as well as creating a design so awesome they won't think of throwing it in the bin.
 Yet the canvas is a small one, and designing a clear and attractive ticket is often an test of how best to utilise the golden ratio.
-Here are some fantastic examples of ticket design that do just that...
+Here are some fantastic examples of ticket design that do more than simply meet the brief.

 01. Tamarack campground